exercism/unison/docs/LEARNING.md

 For reference material, the [Unison language reference](https://www.unison-lang.org/learn/language-reference/top-level-declaration/) contains granular details about Unison features.
 They're listed in the website sidebar.

+You may want to familiarize yourself with [Unison Share](https://share.unison-lang.org/), Unison's repository for public libraries and projects.
+The documentation for the standard library, [`base`](https://share.unison-lang.org/latest/namespaces/unison/base), contains helpful usage information.

-👋 Also, If you're ever stuck, we're happy to help.
+👋 If you're ever stuck, we're happy to help.
 The #beginner-friendly channel in [the official Unison slack](http://unison-lang.org/slack) is filled with friendly people.